arahub/MODL-CAIR/README.md

 ## Overview

-The is the implementation MODL-CAIR that reproduces the proposed image retargeting method described in our manuscript.
+The is the implementation of MODL-CAIR that reproduces the proposed image retargeting method described in our manuscript.

 **Manuscript:** https://publication.com/ *(To be updated after publication)*